serenity-js/serenity-js/documentation/serenity-js.org/docs/web-testing/page-element-query-language.md

 )
 ```

-Furthermore, you can compose the result of your query with another question:
+Furthermore, you can compose the result of your query with another question, like `label().of(...)`:

 ```typescript
 import { actorCalled } from '@serenity-js/core'